alexwennerberg/mygit/README.md

 I am working on a sibling project to this that handles mailing list archives for exactly this purpose: https://git.sr.ht/~aw/rusty-inbox

+I'm still deciding if I want that project merged into this one.
+I am considering it to simplify deployment and provide an all-in-one easy to deploy solution

 ## Contributing
 * [ticket tracker](https://todo.sr.ht/~aw/mygit)
 * [patches](https://lists.sr.ht/~aw/patches)